Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/king-henry-viii-school--11-plus--maths--9999--sample-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Bill is twice as old as his son, who is $50$ years younger than Bill’s father.
+Bill is twice as old as his son, who is $50$ years younger than Bill's father.
 If the total of their ages is $142$, how old is Bill?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Bill is twice as old as his son, who is $50$ years younger than Bill’s father.
+<pre class='language-latex'><code class='language-latex'>Bill is twice as old as his son, who is $50$ years younger than Bill's father.
 If the total of their ages is $142$, how old is Bill?
 </code></pre>
 </div>